lyhongduc123/Restless_Syndrome/README.md

 # Restless Syndrome
 <div>A small game project for Advanced Programming - UET</div>
-This game was made based on: Restless Wing Syndrome - from GMTK GameJam 2020 by LEKO
+<div>This game was made based on: Restless Wing Syndrome - from GMTK GameJam 2020 by LEKO</div>

+<div> About the game: A poor bird have a restless syndrome, he can't control his wing, help him gets his food </div>

 ## How to install
 - Download this repos to your device